danmarino1/data_science_practice/tech_interview_questions.md

 7. Assume two coins, one fair and the other unfair.
 You flip it five times and get tails all five times.
 What is the probability that you are flipping the unfair coin?

 8. Players A and B are playing a game where they flip a biased coin.
 What is the probability that A wins?
+- If the coin were unbiased, it would be 50/50 or a .5 probability that A wins.
+Since the coin is biased, it would be .5+- the bias (we'll call that b).
+Essentially p(A winning) = .5 +- b.

 9. Three friends in Seattle each say it is rainy, and each has a 1/3 probability of lying.
 What is the probability that it is actually rainy?

 10. You draw a circle and choose two chords at random.
 What is the probability that those chords will intersect?